thaibirding.com by Nick Upton

 Finding Birds

 Wire-tailed Swallows are usually found in the vicinity of the cross roads one stops at when entering the site; they nest in the culvert under the road connecting the two ditches.
+Grey-headed Lapwings can be seen in the paddies at the southern part of the site while Oriental Skylarks can be found on the drier areas north of the crossroads; listen for their song and then try to spot them in the air.

 Crossroads Lapwing Viewpoint

 Crossroads: This is a good spot to park if wishing to walk around the site.
 Wire-tailed Swallows can usually be found in this area particularly when nesting when they alight on the nearby fields to collect mud and then disappear under the roadside culvert.
 From this spot other open-country birds that can be seen are White Wagtail, Brown and Long-tailed Shrikes and Black-collared Starling.
 In the winter months the nearby paddies usually hold a few Green Sandpipers, Little Ringed Plovers and a host of White Wagtails.
-This is also a good spot to watch for raptors as it is possible to see up and down the valley; Rufous-winged Buzzard, Northern Goshawk, Black-shouldered Kite and Kestrel have all been seen.

 Lapwing Viewpoint : One can stop the car on the road here (ensuring that there is enough passing space for other vehicles) and scan the fields to the south.
 Between November and late March Grey-headed Lapwings can almost always be found.
 Wire-tailed Swallows are also usually in the area, frequently perching on the wires over the road.
-Egrets, mynas and other common open-country birds such as Black Drongo and Paddyfield Pipit are abundant here and in winter a few shorebirds can be found - particularly Green Sandpiper and Little Ringed Plover.
+Egrets, mynas and other common open-country birds such as Black Drongo and Paddyfield Pipit are abundant here and in winter a few shorebirds can be found; particularly Green Sandpiper and Little Ringed Plover.

 Point 3 : If one stands here in the late afternoon and looks a little to the southeast, mynas and starlings usually gather on low bushes and stacks of vegetation before moving on to their roost sites.
 Common Myna, White-vented Myna and Black-collared Starling are all common and decent numbers of Chestnut-tailed Starlings can be seen.
 Who knows, something rarer may turn up in winter and/or on migration; this is a pleasant way of ending the day as the sun sets.